Ripon876/live-class-backend/Readme.md

 # Live Class and Exam + Scheduler

-The Live Class and Exam Scheduler is a web application designed to help teachers and students schedule and attend live classes and exams online.
-The application allows administrators to create exams with a particular teacher, role player, exam or class duration, and starting time.
-Administrators can then assign exams to teachers, who will be able to access them from their dashboard.
+Live Class and Exam + Scheduler is a web application designed to help teachers and students schedule and attend live classes and exams online.
+The application allows administrators to create exams with specific details such as the teacher, role player, duration, and starting time.
+Teachers can access the exams from their dashboard and students are automatically assigned to different teachers for each exam.

-The exams or classes work as follows: Suppose there are 5 teachers ,5 students and 5 exam/class.
-During the first exam/class, teacher 1 will join the exam/class with student 1, and the remaining teachers and students will follow the same pattern.
-On the second exam/class, student 1 will join the exam with teacher 2, student 2 will join the exam with teacher 3, and so on.
-The application will automatically rotate the students through the teachers so that each student attends all the teachers.

-The number of students, teachers, and exam/class will be the same, ensuring that everyone has the same opportunity to attend all the classes and exams.
-Along with this, there are some other features, like administrator can add questions in checkbox form , can add a question or note in pdf format.
-Administrator can view live updates about exams/classes , like which student is on which class and with which teacher.
-Also he can join any exam/class to see what's going on there.
-Teacher can give checkmark to those questions (added by administrator) accordingly the answers of student.
-And can also give a mark and a comment for the student.
-Students can see the pdf that administrator added and also can use a notepad while exams/classes are ongoing.
+## Features

+- Administrators can create exams and assign them to teachers.
+- Teachers can access the exams and view live updates on which student is attending which class.
+- Students can access the exams, view PDFs added by the administrator, and use a notepad during the exams.
+- Teachers can give checkmarks to questions, provide marks and comments for students.
+- Secure authentication and authorization using bcrypt and JSON Web Tokens (JWT).

+## Technologies Used

+- Node.js
+- Express
+- MongoDB
+- Mongoose
+- bcrypt
+- cors
+- dotenv
+- jsonwebtoken
+- socket io

+## Live Demo

-Overall, the Live Class and Exam + Scheduler is a useful tool for any educational institution or organization that needs to schedule and conduct live classes and exams online.
+Check out the [Live Class and Exam + Scheduler Demo](https://live-exams.netlify.app/) to see the application in action.

+## Proprietary Project - All Rights Reserved

+⚠️ This project is proprietary software, and all rights are reserved.
+Unauthorized use, modification, or distribution of this project or any of its components is strictly prohibited.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means without prior written permission from the project owner.
+If you are interested in using or contributing to this project, please contact at mdriponislam.dev@gmail.com for further information and permissions.